ryanls/IO-Reading-Group/README.md

 # IO-Reading-Group

-This repository contains documents associated with an IO Reading Group at NYU.
+This repository contains documents associated with the IO Reading Group at NYU.

 The folder structure for this repo is as follows: